What should you do if you see a bear while hiking, camping or in your yard?

 If you see a bear in the wild or in your yard, it is important to know which bear you are dealing with (click here to learn how to tell).
 Generally speaking, black bears are smaller and shy animals that will escape on their own from a potential encounter with humans.

 Brown bears, a species that includes grizzly bears, are bigger and more aggressive.
-When you see a brown bear in the wild, you are 21 times more likely to be injured than the average black bear encounter, as the research on fatal bear attacks indicates.
+When you see a brown bear in the wild, you are 21 times more likely to be injured than the average black bear encounter, as the research by the University of Calgary on fatal bear attacks indicates.

 It also points out that there are millions of interactions between humans and bears in the wild without any human injuries.